Language Transfer

 Some of the languages on the Language Transfer are a work in process and so more German lessons should be added to the 50 that are already on the site in the near future.
 Mihalis will also continue to develop new courses in the future depending on funding.

-Throughout the course, you should interact and engage with the material, pausing the lessons when necessary to reflect, think and say your response out loud.
-As such you don’t want to just listen and follow but actually pause the audio, engage and then hear the correct response.
-Consequently, you really can’t listen to the audio files unless you’re completely focused on them.
+Throughout the course, you should interact and engage with the material, pausing the lessons when necessary to reflect, think, and say your response out loud.
+You don’t want to just listen and follow but pause the audio, engage and then hear the correct response.

 In this respect, the learning methodology is somewhat similar to the Michel Thomas audio language courses although the Language Transfer is obviously a lot cheaper as it is free!